uxlfoundation/oneapi-construction-kit/doc/source/cl/tools.md

 ## `clc` OpenCL Offline Kernel Compiler

-`clc` is a command-line tool that allows compiling OpenCL C, SPIR and SPIR-V kernels to an implementation-defined binary format, it does not tie in to any particular Mux target implementation.
+`clc` is a command-line tool that allows compiling OpenCL C and SPIR-V kernels to an implementation-defined binary format, it does not tie in to any particular Mux target implementation.

 ### `clc` Use-Cases